Computers and iPads in schools: Doing more harm than good?

 "As long as there is a certain degree of balance in their lives with a well-balanced lifestyle including nutrition, cognitive development, social interactions, outdoor play - all of that."

-Paediatric physiotherapist Julie Cullen told 1News she has seen an increase in patients coming through with back and neck problems as a result of screen use.
+Paediatric physiotherapist Julie Cullen told 1News clinicians are seeing young patients coming through with a number of issues related to screen use, like back pain, neck pain, headaches and repetitive strain injury.

 "It can sound frightening, but the good thing about being aware means we can take steps to reduce them and really allow kids to get the best use out of devices with lower risks than we currently have."